szermatt/visual-replace/README.md

 If you leave `visual-replace` without confirming, with C-g, you can continue where you left off by going up in the history.

+While `visual-replace` is active, it scrolls the window to keep at least one example of matches visible.
+You can also press up and down to go through the matches. (`C-p` and `C-n` remain available to navigate through history.)

 ## Installation

 `visual-replace` requires Emacs 26.1.